LibCrowds/proecjt-playbills-transcribe/long_description.md

 Large numbers of Playbills have now been digitised and can be freely viewed on the main catalogue [Explore the British Library](http://explore.bl.uk).
-But, the detail is buried.
+But - the information about historical people and entertainments is locked on the printed page and can't be searched for.

-Transcribing selected key components from individual playbills can be uploaded to Explore and will help permanently enhance the way they can be found and reviewed.
-Something that can be fun to read can be captured and recorded for others to discover and interpret.
+You can help.
+By transcribing selected key components from individual playbills, you can enrich the Library's Explore catalogue.
+A few moments of your time will help permanently enhance the way they can be found and reviewed.
+Others will get to share the interesting insight you've gained into past entertainments, and historians and other researchers will be able to discover and interpret the records you've improved.

 Some of these plays may not have been independently recorded in printed form in playbooks; some songs may not have been committed to any printed score so some transcriptions will undoubtedly prove pioneering and help expose hidden details.

 This is a work-in-progress, so please have a go and do let us know what you
 think: is there too much to transcribe, too little?
-Would a free-text box for additional comments be helpful?
+Too much, or not enough structure?